vektorlab/pyvideo2/content/posts/state_of_cpython_and_python_ecosystem.md

 Copyright: 'Creative Commons Attribution license'
 Language: 'English'
 SourceUrl: '"http://www.youtube.com/watch?v=hx_rCN8pcfk"'
+Speakers: [Senthil Kumaran]
+Tags: [cpython, ironpython, jython, pypy]
 ThumbnailUrl: 'http://i.ytimg.com/vi/hx_rCN8pcfk/hqdefault.jpg'
+Title: '"State of CPython and Python Ecosystem"'
 date: '2011-08-22'
-speakers: [Senthil Kumaran]
-tags: [cpython, ironpython, jython, pypy]
 ---
 This a high level overview of the State of CPython interpreter and other python interpreters.
 The talk will mention about the